-LR R2 Permitted - From 1 July 2017, the use of land for plantation forestry or bush/scrub
+LR R2 Permitted - From 1 July 2017, the use of land for plantation forestry or bush/scrub From 1 July 2017, the use of land for plantation forestry or bush/scrub in the late.
+Determine the set of land for plantation forestry or bush/scrub in the late.

-From 1 July 2017, the use of land for plantation forestry or bush/scrub in the Lake Rotorua groundwater catchment is a permitted activity, subject to the following conditions:
+Lake Rotorua groundwater catchment is a permitted activity subject to the following conditions: